hashicorp/consul/website/source/docs/install/bootstrapping.html.md

 ### Verifying the Cluster and Connect the Clients

 As a sanity check, the [`consul info`](/docs/commands/info.html) command is a useful tool.
-It can be used to verify `raft.num_peers` is now 2, and you can view the latest log index under `raft.last_log_index`.
+It can be used to verify the `raft.num_peers` and to view the latest log index under `raft.last_log_index`.
 When running [`consul info`](/docs/commands/info.html) on the followers, you should see `raft.last_log_index` converge to the same value once the leader begins replication.
 That value represents the last log entry that